 - Security prices will fluctuate.
 The value of your investment may fall over time. - An issuer may be unwilling or unable to declare dividends in the future, or may reduce the level of dividends declared.
 This may result in a reduction in the value of your Units. - During times of market volatility, dividend yields may be unpredictable.
 There is no assurance that a company will maintain its dividend yield. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your Units.
 This may occur at any point in time, including during the initial offering period. - You could experience dilution of your investment if the size of the Portfolio is increased as Units are sold.
-There is no assurance that your investment will maintain its proportionate share in the Portfolio's profits and losses.
+There is no assurance that your investment will maintain its

-- Stocks of foreign companies in the Portfolio present risks beyond those of U.S. issuers.
+- proportionate share in the Portfolio's profits and losses. - Stocks of foreign companies in the Portfolio present risks beyond those of U.S. issuers.
 These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The Portfolio Consultant's proprietary stock rating system may not be successful in identifying stocks that appreciate in value.
-The Portfolio may not achieve its objective if this happens. - The Portfolio is concentrated in securities issued by companies in the financial services sector.
-As further discussed in "Risk Factors - Sector Risks," financial services issuers are substantially affected by changes in economic and market conditions.
-Negative developments in the financials sector will affect the value of your investment more than would be the case for a more diversified investment. - We do not actively manage the Portfolio.
+The Portfolio may not achieve its objective if this happens. - The Portfolio is concentrated in securities issued by companies domiciled in Brazil.
+As a result, political or economic developments in Brazil may have a significant impact on the securities included in the Portfolio. - We do not actively manage the Portfolio.
 Except in limited circumstances, the Portfolio will hold, and may continue to buy, shares of the same securities even if their market value declines.